-I. Executive summary
+I. Executive Summary

-The disclosure document constitutes the summary narrative of the Canadian Derivatives Clearing Corporation ("CDCC" or the "Corporation") observance of the CPMI-IOSCO Principles for Financial Market Infrastructures (the "PFMI" or the "Principles")1.
-This disclosure aims at offering to CDCC's Clearing Members, market participants, and the public a high-level understanding of CDCC's governance, operation and risk-management framework.
+This disclosure document constitutes the summary narrative of the Canadian Derivatives Clearing Corporation's ("CDCC" or the "Corporation") observance of the CPMI-IOSCO Principles for Financial Market Infrastructures (the "PFMI" or the "Principles").
+This disclosure seeks to provide CDCC's Clearing Members, market participants and the public with a high-level understanding of CDCC's governance, operational and risk-management framework.

 This disclosure document has been prepared in accordance with the internationally recognized "Principles for Financial Market Infrastructures: Disclosure framework and Assessment methodology" published in December 2012 by the Committee on Payments and Marketing Infrastructures and the International Organization of Securities Commissions ("CPMI-IOSCO").
-Headquartered in Montreal, Quebec, Canada, CDCC offers clearing and settlement services for all Montréal Exchange ("MX")' transactions, including Futures Contracts, Options on Equity and Share Futures as well OTC (Over-the-Counter) Fixed Income, including cash and repurchase agreements.
+Headquartered in Montreal, Québec, Canada, CDCC provides clearing and settlement services for all Montréal Exchange's ("MX") transactions, including futures contracts, options on equity and share futures as well OTC (over-the-counter) fixed income derivatives, including cash and repurchase agreements.

-1 Committee on Payments and Market Infrastructures and Technical Committee of the International Organization of Securities Commissions (CPMI-IOSCO), "Principles for Financial Market Infrastructures" (April 2012).
+&lt;sup>1 Committee on Payments and Market Infrastructures and Technical Committee of the International Organization of Securities Commissions (CPMI-IOSCO), "Principles for Financial Market Infrastructures" (April 2012).